Cold email for agencies: what's actually working in 2026

 - Monday AM: Run 3–5 searches on LocalLeads for your target niches and cities.
 Export 200–300 leads.

-- Monday PM: Import leads into OutReach.
+- Monday PM: Import leads into your cold outreach tool.
 Set up or refresh your email sequence.

 - Tuesday–Friday: Sequences run automatically.
 Check replies daily.
 Respond to positive replies within 1 hour.
 Book calls directly.